Causes, Effects and Solutions to Water Scarcity (Water Deficit)

 1. Overuse of Water

-Water overuse is a huge issue that a lot of people are dealing with.
-It may be overused on people, animals, land, or any other number of things.
+Water overuse is a huge issue that many people are doing.
+It may be overused on people, animals, land, or other things.
 It may also be used for recreational activities with no care about the effects that it may have on the world around them.

 2. Pollution of Water